icco/nanowrimo/2013/novel.md

 * Travel into fog
 * find
 * discover original nano-machine source
-* descover you can talk to fog
+* discover you can talk to fog
 * help control fog and save cities